eddelbuettel/tidycpp/README.md

 The C API of the R language and environment is robust, yet a little awkward for C++ programmers.
 This package wraps a tidy layer of header functions around it.

+R Core is moving towards a more explicit classification of which functions are officially part of the API for R, and which ones are 'experimental'.
+A [very helpful contributed page](https://aitap.codeberg.page/R-api) summarizes the status.

 ### Examples

 A recent motivating example is from the